-To overcome this deficiency in the Market Rules, and taking into account the ERA's functions and powers under the Market Rules, the Rule Change Panel has modified the amendments to clause 2.13.3A (see section 7 of this report) to require AEMO to give the ERA access to the same scope of information that it would have to provide under Chapter 10 of the Market Rules, with the added requirement that the ERA believes that the data, information and documents may assist it to monitor Rule Participants' behaviour with the Market Rules and Market Procedures.
+To overcome this deficiency in the Market Rules, and taking into account the ERA's functions and powers under the Market Rules, the Rule Change Panel has modified the amendments to clause 2.13.3A (see section 7 of the Draft Rule Change Report) to require AEMO to give the ERA access to the same scope of information that it would have to provide under Chapter 10 of the Market Rules, with the added requirement that the ERA believes that the data, information and documents may assist it to monitor Rule Participants' behaviour with the Market Rules and Market Procedures.
 The Rule Change Panel's assessment is based upon:

-- the ERA being able to obtain data and information through the Market Rules (i.e. Chapter 10) or other means (i.e. section 51 of the ERA Act) with consideration of making it more efficient and less costly for the ERA to get access to information that it is entitled to access under the Market Rules; and - 2. defining the scope of the information to be 'any market related data, information or document produced or exchanged in accordance with the Market Rules or Market
+- the ERA being able to obtain data and information through the Market Rules (i.e. Chapter 10) or other means (i.e. section 51 of the ERA Act) with consideration of making it more efficient and less costly for the ERA to get access to information that it is entitled to access under the Market Rules; and - defining the scope of the information to be 'any market related data, information or document produced or exchanged in accordance with the Market Rules or Market Procedures that is within AEMO's possession or control' is consist with the scope of Chapter 10 of the Market Rules, and ensures that the ERA continues to have access to information from AEMO consistent with its current arrangements.